 A Breath of Fresh Air

-There was a positive aura encased in Madison Square Garden on Tuesday morning that hadn't been detected by the millions to enter its doors over the past few years.
+There was a positive aura encased in Madison Square Garden on Tuesday morning that hadn't been detected by the thousands to enter its doors over the past few years.

 Reporters and cameramen who would normally dread a 10AM commute to MSG were in a cheerful mood.
 James Dolan was grinning.
 Even the coffee was good.
 The coffee's never good.